twitch4j/twitch4j.github.io/content/docs/getting-started/_index.md

 You can retrieve the result of the async method at any time by calling `.get()` on the future, for example: `users.get()`.

-For more informatioon on how you can work with `Future` please check out this guide: https://www.baeldung.com/java-future
+For more information on how you can work with `Future` please check out this guide: https://www.baeldung.com/java-future

 ### Reactive Execution